 I feel as though I am living my life now in the tender embrace of Our Lord Jesus.
 I was always one of those people who had something to worry about, but I have stopped worrying.
 My heart is full of peace.
 I know I am continuously with God.
 I feel His holy presence and I take great comfort in reading and studying God’s Word.
-I have confessed my sins.
-I have repented of my sins and I told God I want to atone for my unfaithfulness to His covenant and I trust in Him to restore my life and fulfill the plans He has for me.
+I have confessed my sins and I told God I trust in Him to restore my life and fulfill the plans He has for me.

 For most of my life, I lived in ignorance.
 I was unaware of God’s great presence, of His great promises and infinite love and now with the veil of ignorance lifted I realize I have a great treasure in God and I have a real responsibility as God’s disciple—the responsibility that is bestowed upon souls when God grants the gift of true faith.

 I believe Jesus has “circumcised my heart” as described in the Bible and this circumcision has come about as I entered into the “New Covenant” signed by Jesus in His own Sacred Blood.

 “The LORD your God will circumcise your hearts and the hearts of your descendants, so that you may love him with all your heart and with all your soul, and live.”
 Deuteronomy 30:6

 I offer this advice to everyone who wants to live fully the promises of the New Covenant: remember the price of the New Covenant by meditating often on the Passion of Christ!